joanms/riddle-game/README.md

 ### Code Validity

 I used the [W3C Markup Validation Service](https://validator.w3.org/) to check the HTML and the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the CSS.
-The W3C Markup Validation Service gives error messages for Flask elements such as code for template inheritance.
+The W3C Markup Validation Service gives error messages for Flask Jinja code in the HTML files.
 I disregarded those error messages and checked the code visually.

 ### Automated Tests